H7O/DB2RestAPI/API_GATEWAY_CACHE_IMPLEMENTATION.md

 # API Gateway Cache Implementation

 ## Overview
-This document describes the caching implementation for API Gateway routes in DB2RestAPI.
+This document describes the caching implementation for API Gateway routes in DBToRestAPI.

 ## Changes Made